supabase/realtime/README.md

   - `CREATE PUBLICATION supabase_realtime FOR ALL TABLES;`
 - This will set up a new slot called `supabase_realtime_slot` if it doesn't already exist
   - `CREATE_REPLICATION_SLOT 'supabase_realtime_slot' LOGICAL pgoutput NOEXPORT_SNAPSHOT;`
+- At the moment this repo is only listening to NOTIFY changes sent to 'db_changes'

 Works without `wal2json` :)